pcbsd/pcbsd-build/README.md

+NOTE - This repo is legacy only, all work on the PC-BSD / FreeNAS build and testing now takes place on https://github.com/iXsystems/ix-tests

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*